fabiagam/RN-NFC-card-reader-app/README.md

 # RN-NFC-card-reader-app
-A demo NFC card reader app powered with React Native
+A demo NFC card reader app written with React Native for iOS and Android